HTTP Module#

 host name

-arbitrary request header field; the last part of a variable name is the field name converted to lower case with dashes replaced by underscores
+arbitrary request header field; the name is the field name converted to lower case with dashes replaced by underscores

 $https#